-Assumptions

-Non-financial assumptions
+Assumptions Non-financial assumptions

-Best estimate assumptions are set for expenses, mortality, morbidity and other relevant insurance risks using historical experience of the insurance portfolio.
-Assumptions are reviewed by NN Leven at least annually and submitted to the Model operating Committee (MoC) for approval or for information, depending on materiality, following NN Leven's model governance.
+Assumptions are set for expenses, mortality, morbidity and other relevant insurance risks using historical experience of the insurance portfolio.
+Assumptions are reviewed by NN Leven at least annually and submitted to the Model Committee (MoC) for approval or for information, depending on materiality, following NN Leven's model governance.
+Note that Best estimate assumptions are approved by the Pricing and Valuation MoC whereas Risk assumptions are approved by the Risk MoC.